-• \$40,000 per year for service as a board member;

-- \$35,000 per year for service as non-executive chair of the board; - \$20,000 per year for service as chair of the audit committee; - \$10,000 per year for service as member of the audit committee; - \$15,000 per year for service as chair of the compensation committee; - \$7,500 per year for service as a compensation committee member; - \$10,000 per year for service as chair of the nominating and corporate governance committee; and - \$5,000 per year for service as a member of the nominating and corporate governance committee.
+- \$40,000 per year for service as a board member; - \$35,000 per year for service as non-executive chair of the board; - \$20,000 per year for service as chair of the audit committee; - \$10,000 per year for service as member of the audit committee; - \$15,000 per year for service as chair of the compensation committee; - \$7,500 per year for service as a compensation committee member; - \$10,000 per year for service as chair of the nominating and corporate governance committee; and - \$5,000 per year for service as a member of the nominating and corporate governance committee.

 Each non-employee director who serves as the chair of a committee will receive only the additional annual cash fee as the chair of the committee, and not the annual fee as a member of the committee, provided that any non-employee director who serves as the non-executive chair will receive the annual fee for service as a board member and an additional annual fee as the non-executive chair.
 All cash payments to non-employee directors are paid quarterly in arrears on a pro-rated basis.
+We temporarily suspended all cash payments to directors as of January 1, 2024.